kbsriharsha/APTS_ApplicantParsingAndTrackingSystem/README.md

 #### Obj2: Matching the Resume to provided expertise list

-- For every word in the expertise list, I have got the glove word embedding provided by spacy library
+- For every word in the expertise list, get the glove word embedding provided by spacy library
-- Then I got the similarity score of the each word embedding to all the nouns (do the parts of speech tagging and eliminate all other part of speech words  other than nouns) of the resume;
+- Then get the similarity score of the each word embedding to all the `nouns` (do the parts of speech tagging and eliminate all other part of speech words  other than nouns) of the resume;
-- The top 5 highest similarity score words are given as the expertise of the resume
+- The top 5 highest similarity score words are the top 5 as the expertise of the resume

 ```